-NOTE 2 - The normalized response at off-axis points in the near field are given in Tables 7-b and 7-c.
-Points in Table 7-b are not significantly affected by the body reflection and approximately the same tolerance set applies as in [b-ITU-T P.51] (Artificial mouth).
-Points in Table 7-c are affected by the body reflection and different tolerances apply with respect to [b-ITU-T P.51].
+NOTE 2 - The normalized response at off-axis points in the near field are given in Table 7-b and c.
+Points in Table 7-b are not significantly affected by the body reflection and approximately the same tolerance set applies as in [ITU-T P.51] (Artificial mouth).
+Points in Table 7-c are affected by body reflection and different tolerances apply with respect to [ITU-T P.51].